 November 06, 2020 4 min read

-Though the famed “plant of immortality” has been used for wellness and medicinal purposes throughout the world for several thousand years, it itself is not immortal.
+Though the famed “plant of immortality” has been used for wellness purposes throughout the world for several thousand years, it itself is not immortal.

 Yes, Aloe Vera does expire.
 Like any other plant or organic matter, it does go bad after a certain amount of time.
 The specific shelf life depends on what form of Aloe Vera you are using, from gel & lotion to juices, extracts, raw leaves, and more.

-The benefits of Aloe Vera range from its application in wound healing and treating burns to treating digestive and intestinal problems, the use to help inflammation, reducing blood sugar in diabetics, and in boosting the immune system.
+The benefits of Aloe Vera range from its application in wound healing and treating burns to supporting good digestive health and supporting the immune system.